 Sell your policy

 Another option if you no longer need a whole life insurance policy is to sell it.
 But keep in mind that this process can be complicated.
 You will need to find a few reputable brokers who will purchase the policy from you, and then get offers from each of them.
 The amount of money you can get from selling your whole life insurance policy varies, since the broker expects a commission for selling it.
-But if you need cash fast, it may be a good option.
+But if you need cash, it may be a good option.
 Keep in mind that it can take a few months to sell a life insurance policy.

 When to cancel your life insurance policy